aws-samples/aws-dms-msk-demo/README.md

 *	Delete any CloudWatch log-groups if got created.
      * Go to Services, then CloudWatch and click “Log groups” in the navigation pane.
      * Delete any Log groups with name “Streaming-DMS-MSK” or use the stack name if you changed it from default while creating the stack.
+*   Delete MSK Cluster Configuration.
+    * Go to Services, then MSK and click cluster configuration in the left navigation.
+    * Delete any configuration with name "MSKMMCluster1**" in it.
 ## Security

 See [CONTRIBUTING](CONTRIBUTING.md#security-issue-notifications) for more information.